omunroe-com/leinwiki/Plugins.md

 If you’ve created a plugin for Leiningen, please add it here!

-Please note that inclusion on this list does not constitude endorsement by the Leiningen maintainers.
+Please note that inclusion on this list does not constitute endorsement by the Leiningen maintainers.

 ## Development Tools